rnmp/rnmp/src/content/blog/2024/goodbye-old-site.md

 ---
 title: "Goodbye, old site!"
 date: 2024-05-22T03:32:50Z
-description: "Today I launched my new website over at [rolando.is](https://rolando.is).
-I worked on it for about a week at the end of last year when I was consideri..."
 ---

 Today I launched my new website over at [rolando.is](https://rolando.is).
 I worked on it for about a week at the end of last year when I was considering freelancing again (decided against it.)